 If some of these signs sound like ADHD, there’s a reason.
 ADHD is a problem with executive function.
 But kids don’t have to have ADHD to have trouble with executive skills.

-There’s no diagnosis for these challenges.
+There’s no diagnosis for problems with executive function.
 But you can still find out the exact skills your child struggles with.
 This happens through an evaluation, which schools do for free.
 You’ll also find out about your child’s strengths.

-Some specialists do private evaluations, but they’re usually expensive.
+Some specialists do private evaluations, but this is usually expensive.

 Executive function is complex, so it can be tricky to evaluate.
-But there are specific tests that look at a wide range of skills that are involved in executive function.
+But there are specific tests that look at a wide range of skills involved in executive function.
 These skills include:

 Kids who have trouble with executive function often struggle in other areas, too.
-So, testing should be done as a full evaluation that looks at other areas like reading and math.
+Testing should be done as a full evaluation that looks at other areas like reading and math.

-There are lots of strategies to try at home to help your child manage the challenges and improve skills.
+There are lots of strategies to try at home to help your child manage these challenges and improve skills.

 Here are some things you can do.